PPLSOpenResearch/PPLSOpenResearch.github.io/docs/guides/data_storage.md

 **The bad**

 As a third party, your link might not be freely available in the long term.
-The company may go bust, start to monetise in ways that make it a little less of a sure bet than an “in-house” option.
+The company may go bust, start to monetise in ways that make it less of a sure bet than an “in-house” option.

 ## Github

 **The good**

 Github is great for sharing code.
 It is the industry standard for version control of large coding projects.
-If you share research data and code along with a paper it is good practice to use [Zenodo](https://zenodo.org/) to archive a version of record, of your repository, as otherwise the link you provide will point to a folder that may have changed by the time it is viewed.
+If you share research data and code along with a paper it is good practice to use [Zenodo](https://zenodo.org/) to archive the "version of record" of the relevant repositor and provide a link to that.
+Otherwise the link you provide will point to a folder that may have changed by the time it is viewed, e.g. if you continue to work on the project.

 **The bad**
 You cannot keep much data in a Github repository.
 At time of writing there is a 100Gb limit per repository.
-Furthermore, the workflow of manually pushing, pulling, and merging changes to the remote copy is geared for working with code, not large data files.
+Furthermore, the workflow of manually pushing, pulling, and merging changes to the remote copy is geared for working with code, not large data source files.
 Repositories are, by default, publicly accessible, so it is easy to expose passwords and private data if you keep project code there.
 Versioning code with Github requires a high level of tech-savvy, especially when there are multiple people contributing to, or “forking” the same repository.

 ## Dropbox